pololu/pololu-usb-i2c-adapter/README.md

 [STM32CubeIDE]: https://www.st.com/en/development-tools/stm32cubeide.html

+## Building the firmware with Bash and GCC

+If you have the Bash shell and arm-none-eabi-gcc installed on your PATH, you can build the firmware by running the `build.sh` script in the `firmware` directory.
+By default, it builds in release mode.
+You can specify what configuration to build by providing an argument to the script, which should be `release` or `debug`.

 ### Configuring the code style in STM32CubeIDE

 Go to Window > Preferences > C/C++ > Code Style > Formatter.
 Select